 One of her favorite inspirational quotes is “the journey is the destination” from the book titled The Journey is the Destination by Dan Eldon.
 It is a piece of creative nonfiction literature Sinead studied at Pitt as an undergraduate.
 She has used it in her district’s summer reading program to talk with students about the power of being mindful, of being proud, of being an individual, and of learning from the journey they are taking through high school and while they will be in college.

-Loren Gordon is currently the Director of College Counseling at Central Catholic School in Pittsburgh, where she has been for the last 4 years.
+Loren Gordon is currently the Associate Director of College Counseling at Winchester Thurston School.
+Before joining Winchester Thurston, Loren was the Director of College Counseling at Central Catholic School in Pittsburgh for four years.
 Prior to her position as director, Loren served as Associate Director of Admission at Albright College and has worked in this sector for 12 years.

 Over the years, Loren has held memberships with PACAC and served as Director of Communications and Co-Director of Camp College West.